Lodestones/Lead-API/README.md

 ---

 ## Donating
-Lead among other various utility plugins are free to use!
+Lead among other various plugins I have worked on are free to use!
-If you wish to help fund future projects, such as purchasing servers, resources, art, etc...
-You can donate to my ko-fi!
+Please consider donating to my ko-fi!
+It helps fund other projects that I am passionate about.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E6RSLWV)